UKCloud/documentation/articles/vmware/vmw-how-zerto-migrate-between-regions.md

 - Our Journaling Protection service option captures every action.
 When a VM is deleted from your vApp, the associated journal is also deleted.
 This means if you delete a VM before migrating it, that VM will not exist in your target region.

 - We provide a single default service profile.
 The details of this are available in the [*Journaling Protection Service Scope*](vmw-sco-journaling-protection.md).
-We do not currently provide the option for you to create custom profiles.
+We do not currently provide the option for you to create custom profiles

 ## Migrating workloads between UKCloud regions